 Looking for a cryptography audit?
 Here's where to go

-I don’t do a lot of self-promotion on this blog, mostly because I’d rather write about range proofs than about my own company.
-But I get the same email often enough (“hey, we’re shipping some crypto, who do we talk to?”) that I figured I’d just write the answer down once.
+I get the same email often enough (“hey, we’re shipping some crypto, who do we talk to?”) that I figured I’d just write the answer down once.

 For the newer readers: a few years ago I cofounded zkSecurity, and what started as a “let’s audit ZK circuits” shop has grown into something much broader.
-We audit advanced cryptography in general now (ZK, sure, but also MPC, FHE, threshold signatures, consensus protocols, post-quantum, and the boring primitives everyone gets wrong), we do formal verification for when “we reviewed it carefully” isn’t good enough, and we do development and design work too.
+We audit advanced cryptography in general now (ZK, sure, but also MPC, FHE, TEEs, threshold signatures, consensus protocols, post-quantum, and the boring primitives everyone gets wrong), we do formal verification for when “we reviewed it carefully” isn’t good enough, and we do development and design work too.
 The team is world-class, a mix of researchers, hardcore devs, and CTF people.
 Most of them are more qualified than me, which is exactly the situation you want when you’re handing off code you care about =)

-But the thing I really want to tell you about is zkAO, an AI tool we built that finds bugs in cryptographic codebases.
+There’s a second answer I’ve started giving lately too: zkAO, an AI tool we built that finds bugs in cryptographic codebases.

 So if you’re shipping crypto: zksecurity.xyz for the audits and the formal verification, zkao.io to throw an AI bug-finder at your codebase and see what falls out.
-Either way, get it looked at before, not after.
-I’ve seen how the “after” goes.

 Anyway, that’s the pitch.